Advanced Pod Configuration

 disktype: ssd

-Node affinity allows you to specify rules that constrain which nodes your Pod can be scheduled on:
+Node affinity allows you to specify rules that constrain which nodes your Pod can be scheduled on.
+Here's an example of a Pod that prefers running on nodes labelled as being on a particular continent, selecting based on the value of topology.kubernetes.io/zone label.

 apiVersion: v1